- Tips & Ideas for Touring Siem Reap With Kids

 If you prefer your hotel can help you find a regular taxi for the week.
 If you book a hotel/tour package or a guide for your stay a car and driver will most likely be part of the deal, which makes things easy.

 You’ll be in a lot of places where a stroller will do you no good, even in town so think twice before packing one.
-We got a lot mileage out of a good backpack carrier that offered him and us plenty of structure and support on long days.
+We got a lot of mileage out of a good backpack carrier that offered him and us plenty of structure and support on long days; one with sun protection is ideal.

 Baby diapers are widely available but not larger sizes.
 If you have toddler pack enough for the trip, including swim diapers.